tn00364361/demo-cnn-docker/README.md

     **TL;DR: Don't**.

-    Once the image is built, one should lauch containers using the `-u` flag, as shown in the [run script](docker/run.sh).
-This allows the files written to have the correct ownership, instead of to be owned by the `root` user.
+    Once the image is built, one should launch containers using the `-u` flag, as shown in the [run script](docker/run.sh).
+This allows the written files to have the correct ownership, instead of to be owned by the `root` user.

     If you want to install packages or change system cofiguration files, do them in the Dockerfile.